jsndyks/web/position/index.md

 These details are an attempt to position me as a researcher and capture aspects of identity that may be relevant to my teaching and research: the topics selected, approaches taken, methods employed, claims made and ways in which all of this is emphasized and communicated.

+I am sure there are many others: known &amp; hidden.

 #### References